 Section 3.
 Eligibility for Membership

-Members of the Graduate Faculty are eligible for membership on the Graduate Council.
+Members of the Graduate Program Faculty are eligible for membership on the Graduate Council.
 An elected member of the Council shall not serve immediately successive full terms.

 Section 4.
 Term of Membership and Time of Elections